 Quick overview:

-Do you have a nice wallpaper and find that the icons only detract from the overall impression?
+Do you have a nice background image and do you find that the icons only disturb the overall impression?
 With a few small, harmless tweaks to the system, your Windows could soon look like this:

-To do this, you must go through the following instructions step by step:
+To do this, you need to go through the following instructions step by step:

-1. Click here to view the Windows Tweaks TransDesk 2000 package to download.
+1. Click here to download the Windows Tweaks TransDesk 2000 package.
 After you have unpacked it using the ZIP function integrated in Windows, 3 files are available in the newly created folder.

-2. Select the file Transicon.icl and press CTRL+C. Now double-click under Workplace to the drive where your Windows 2000 is installed.
-Now open the Windows folder and press CTRL+V to copy the file there.
+2. Mark the file Transicon.icl and press CTRL+C. Now double-click under Workstation on the drive where your Windows 2000 is installed.
+Now open the Windows folder and press CTRL+V to copy the file into it.
 Once the file is in the Windows folder, you can switch to the TransDesk 2000 folder.

-3. Double click here on the file Transparent desktop and confirm them one after the other with Yes and then with Ok.
+3. Double-click here on the file Transparent desktop and confirm successively with Yes and then with Ok.

-This file causes the new Transicon icon to be used for the My Computer, My Documents, Recycle Bin and Network Neighborhood icons.
+This file causes the new transicon icon to be used for the My Computer, My Documents, Recycle Bin and Network Neighborhood icons.
 It also removes the arrows from the shortcuts.
 The changes are already visible after a restart.
-To undo these changes, simply click on the file Normal desktop click and everything is as it was before.
+To undo these changes, simply click on the file Normal Desktop and everything will be as it was before.

 Also make the remaining symbols transparent

 Now you just need to make the other desktop shortcuts of programs transparent.
-And this is how it works:
+And this is how:

-1. Right-click on a shortcut on your desktop, e.g. and select Properties.
+1. Click with the right mouse button on a shortcut of your desktop, e.g. and select properties.

-In the window that appears, click on Other symbol and choose now Browse.
-Now navigate to the Windows folder in which the Transicon.icl and double-click on it
+In the window that appears, click on Other icon and select Browse.
+Now navigate to the Windows folder in which the Transicon.icl is located and double-click on it

 2. Now repeat this step with all desktop shortcuts.